The Real Neverending Story Part 1: Auryn Quest: Critical reception

-The Real Neverending Story

 The game received highly positive reviews in preview articles.
+Upon release, the game received mixed reviews.

 Edge felt the game "presents some interesting technological propositions" and successfully created believable character interactions.
 Level23 thought the game was an important step in the field of 3D first person action adventure games.
 PC Powerplay noted the overconfidence of the development team, as they explained their ambitions.
 MeccaWorld liked the idea of meeting interesting and strange creatures just like in the novel.

 Interest surrounding the game was significant; Just Adventure reported receiving "dozens of emails concerning the fate of Siggi Koegl's labor of love", and encouraged its readers to email the developers about releasing the game in North America.

-Auryn Quest

-The game received mixed reviews upon release.

 GameCaptain praised the atmospheric level design.
 World of Cheats felt the first person perspective suited the game well.
 Sputnik thought the game was successful all-round.
 While offering a positive review, Computer Games warned the developers that brand name recognition and nice graphics alone would not make the game a standout example in the genre.
 Xenosys noted that the game was impressive considering it consisted of "painstakingly assembled remnants of a failed adventure project".
 Internet Kurier praised the game for not aiming at the mainstream.
 TachAuch felt it would be a nice alternative to those who liked Myst.
 PC Games Portal felt it would be a nice game to play after a long day at work.

 Game Chronicles criticised the "groan inducing gameplay".
 JeuxVideo felt the title was one of the worst the site had played in a while.
 GamesDesk felt the game was too poor quality to appeal to adult players, but might be a fair substitution for Rayman to younger players.
 GameZ felt the story behind the game was a textbook example of how things go wrong in the gaming industry.
 GameZone noted that if the sequels' development were predicated on the success of the first title, they had doubts that the sequels would come to pass.
 The Adrenaline Vault felt the developers squandered their potential to make a challenging and innovative entry in the adventure genre.
 Gamers.at was disappointed by the experience.